RayAndrade/TheRayCode/README.md

 https://rayandrade.org/

+To make a link, place the link text in brackets and the url in parentheses ([Facebook](https://www.Facebook.com/TheRayCode/))

 Here you will find all the code I use at the <http://rayandrade.com> homepage.
 You can also email me: <TheRayCode@RayAndrade.com>